BERLIN (AP) — Hans Riegel, the longtime boss of German candy maker Haribo who took the gummi bear to international fame, has died. He was 90.

-Haribo said in a statement that Riegel died of heart failure in Bonn, where the company is based.
+Haribo said in a statement that Riegel, the son of the company's founder, died of heart failure in Bonn on Tuesday.
 He had been recovering from an operation to remove a benign brain tumor.

-The privately owned company now employs more than 6,000 people, about half of them in Germany, and has 15 production sites in 10 European countries.
+The privately owned company now employs some 6,000 people and has production sites in several European countries.